 Lee House is one of the dormitories on the South 40 and is part of the Lee/Baumont Residential College.
 It was dedicated in the 1960s.

 John Fitzgerald Lee was born in Washington, D.C. on June 29, 1848.
-In 1870, after receiving his degree of LL.B. from the University of Virginia, he came to St. Louis to practice law.
-He served as President of the St. Louis Bar Association, President of the David Rankin School of Mechanical Trades, director of the St. Louis Public Library, and held several other positions of civic leadership.
+In 1870, after earning his degree of LL.B. from the University of Virginia, he came to St. Louis to practice law.
+He served as president of the St. Louis Bar Association, president of the David Rankin School of Mechanical Trades, director of the St. Louis Public Library, and held several other positions of civic leadership.
 He also served on the Washington University Board of Directors from 1902 until his death in 1926.